adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 second offense.
 Repeated offenses will result in the community member being banned.

+We value many things beyond technical expertise, including collaboration and supporting others within our community.
+Providing a positive experience for other community members can have a much more significant impact than simply providing the correct answer.

 ## Scope

 This Code of Conduct and the enforcement policies listed above apply to all